 - Young entrepreneurs are proliferating as they increasingly balk at the notion of working their way up the corporate ladder.

 - “Kidpreneurs” may start with a great idea or philanthropic purpose as young as 9 or 10 years old.

 - Young or old, self-starters have a particular set of personality traits that keep them focused on their goals.

-At only 24 years old, Richard Zelson already knows the ins and outs of running his own business.
-Earlier this year, the young entrepreneur launched MyStream, a mobile device app that allows users to listen to music simultaneously with the people around them.
+By the age of 24, Richard Zelson already knew the ins and outs of running his own business.
+In 2013, the young entrepreneur launched MyStream, a mobile device app that allows users to listen to music simultaneously with the people around them.

 We asked Zelson for his top tips for starting a business under the age of 25.

-While he wanted an investment banking job, Zelson said the one he landed instead – at a small real estate firm – helped set up his career for success, because it provided him with a necessary foundation for an eventual journey into entrepreneurship.
+While Zelson wanted an investment banking job, the one he landed instead – at a small real estate firm – helped set up his career for success, because it gave him a necessary foundation for an eventual journey into entrepreneurship.